 It’s never been more important that our kids get plenty of physical activity in their days.
 Whether it’s a nightly walk around the block or an afternoon spent at the playground, getting daily exercise is a habit they need to start now.

 As much as we would love to give our kids delicious, healthy, whole food every day of their lives, there will come a time when we won’t be around to help them make healthy food choices.

-Teaching them what healthy foods are and why choosing those foods are important is key to helping them make those same good choices later in life.
-In my house we call it “grow food” because healthy food makes your body grow big and strong.
+Teaching them what healthy foods are and why choosing those foods is important will help them make those same good choices later in life.
+In my house, we call it “grow food” because healthy food makes your body grow big and strong.

-My kids still struggle with this so I have started a “mommy jail” where any toys left where they don’t belong will go to mommy jail and my child has to earn that toy back.
+My kids still struggle with this, so I have started a “mommy jail.”
+This means any toys left where they don’t belong will go to mommy jail, and my child has to earn that toy back.
 Just the threat of a toy going to mommy jail is enough to get my kids cleaning up after themselves (mom win!).

 Spend, Save, Give.

 Kids are inherently selfish by nature and believe that the world revolves around them (which is actually true when they’re really little).
-As they grow, it’s important to teach them how to feel and express thankfulness for the blessings that they have.
-Which means they have to start understanding that things aren’t just given to them because they want it and recognize that gifts aren’t their right, but a privilege.
+As they grow, it’s important to teach them how to feel and express thankfulness for their blessings.
+This means they have to understand that things aren’t just given to them because they want it and recognize that gifts aren’t their right but a privilege.